 Journalist and photographer.
 The Deena Stryker photographs collection contains photographs, negatives, and contact sheets generated by the journalist then known as Deena Boyer during two trips to Cuba between July 1963 and July 1964, as well as exhibit prints produced in 2010.
 During her second trip to the island, Stryker interviewed and photographed Fidel and Raúl Castro as well as other major figures in the Cuban Revolution such as Che Guevara and Vilma Espín.
 Topics and photographic subjects include key members of the revolutionary government at work and relaxing; and life in Havana and in rural Cuba, focusing on shops, street scenes, rallies, farms, development projects, and schools.
 There is a draft of the book prepared for publication in Italian by Stryker about her Cuba trips.
 Stryker's original negatives were processed in Cuba by Alberto Korda, Fidel Castro's personal photographer.
 All of Stryker's negatives have been digitized and are available online.
 Acquired by the Archive of Documentary Arts at Duke University.

-by Shadae Gatlin almost 3 years ago
+by Shadae Gatlin over 3 years ago